brianhill/cosmology/index.md

 ## Miscellaneous Policies

 There will be a lot of handouts and our texts are PDFs that you will be printing out.
 To be organized, get a three-ring binder (or binders) to keep the texts, the handouts and problem sets organized.
 Assignments should be on 8 1/2 x 11 paper (and not torn out from a bound notebook).
 Multi-page assignments should be stapled.
 Corrections should be erased (if done in pencil) or recopied (if done in pen).
+To make nice diagrams and graphs, you will often need a ruler.

 The College's general policies on absences and late work are applicable.
 There was an email from the Dean on this September 8, 2022.
 The policies below are consistent with that email:

 Whereas missed coursework affects both your classmates and professors by lowering the thinking and understanding you bring to a given class, and interrupts the course schedule that has been set up and is adjusted on an ongoing basis with substantial care.
 The same is true for absences &mdash; whereas a handful of absences might be &ldquo;normal&rdquo; at colleges with large lectures or less serious academics, at Deep Springs we expect students to miss *no classes* save for legitimate health issues or emergencies requiring also missing labor and governance obligations.

 For a student wishing to submit a course assignment past its required deadline, the student may request an extension on the assignment directly from the professor 48 hours in advance.
 Within 48 hours of the due date, the student must request an extension directly from the Dean.
 Exceptions will be granted by the Dean only if the student faces unforeseen and unforeseeable circumstances.
-A student who misses the deadline will be penalized a number of points that is roughly equivalent to a whole letter grade for each 24-hour period the assignment is late.
-Assignments cannot be turned in after solutions and graded assignments have been passed back, which generally happens within one week after they were turned in.
+A student who misses the deadline will be penalized an amount that is roughly equivalent to a letter grade for each day the assignment is late.
+Assignments cannot be turned in after solutions and graded assignments have been passed back, which generally happens one to two classes after they were turned in.